aragon/whitepaper/README.md

 When a dispute occurs, a jury is formed by drafting jurors via *stake-weighted sortition*.
 Drafted jurors are required to commit to a ruling on the dispute within a commitment period, and then reveal their ruling after all drafted jurors have committed.
 The verdict is returned based on the majority decision of drafted jurors.

 Before the verdict is enforced, there is an opportunity to *appeal*, which repeats the adjudication process with a larger set of jurors.
-Appeals can be made a fixed number of times before a *final judgement round* that requires every staked juror to commit to a ruling.
+Appeals can be made a fixed number of times before a *final judgment round* that requires every staked juror to commit to a ruling.

 ### Juror Staking